Lombard Building: History

+Between 1958 and 1970, prominent Jewish lawyers Maurice Slonim, Leon Velik and Joseph Emanuel (Slonim, Velik & Emanuel) operated their highly successful legal practise from the Lombard Building.
+The firm's affiliate realestate group, known as Development Consolidated (later Hanover Holdings), was also headquartered here for a brief period.

 Architecture

 Built during the Victorian era, the building reflects the late boom style design where elements of the classical are arranged in a more free excessive way, hence being called free classical.
 The building sits on 15-17 Queen Street, Melbourne CBD with a site area of 590 m2 and has a frontage of 15.62 m.
 Built with 6 levels and a basement, the building reflects the Victorian era of skyscraper and is among the first buildings in Melbourne to have lifts.
 The floors are centered around two lifts and a central staircase, giving each level an approximate floor area of 350 m2 and a total approximate floor area of 2373 m2.